anki-geo/ultimate-geography/README.md

 ### Other languages and versions

 The English deck is the only version available as an Anki package.
-If you'd like to use the German deck or the extended version of the deck in any language, first install the [CrowdAnki add-on](https://github.com/Stvad/CrowdAnki) then follow these steps:
+If you'd like to use the German deck or the extended version of the deck in any language, first install the [CrowdAnki add-on](https://github.com/Stvad/CrowdAnki) then follow the steps below.

+> Please note that importing an extended deck on top of a standard deck is not supported.
+You must either remove the standard deck first (by following the instructions in the [_Major version_](#major-version) section), or import the extended deck in a separate Anki profile.

 1. Go to the [_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases) and find the latest release.
 1. In the release's _Downloads_ section, find the ZIP archive of the version you're interested in using (e.g. `Ultimate_Geography_v[...]_DE.zip` for the standard German deck) and download it.